‘Blade Runner 2049’ Trailer Used Harrison Ford And Ryan Gosling To Distract You – Here’s What You Missed

 “Every civilization was built off the back of a disposable workhorse, but I can only make so many,” Leto utters in an emotionless tone.

 Jared’s callously delivered words seem that much more chilling, as his unblinking ice blue eyes and the light at his neck indicates he’s something other than human.
-Obviously the director of the replicant production facility, Leto remains apathetic, even as he welcomes a new replicant to life.
+Obviously, as the director of the replicant production facility, Leto remains apathetic, even as he welcomes a new replicant to life.

 “Happy Birthday,” he utters without an ounce of joy.